 Symptoms of Aortoiliac Occlusive Disease

+If not treated, aortoiliac occlusive disease can worsen.
 Signs of advanced aortoiliac occlusive disease include:

-- Weakened muscles in your legs
+- Weak muscles in the legs

-- High cholesterol levels in the blood
+- High cholesterol

 - High blood pressure